Table of Contents

 When making a payment online through Jobber Payments, give your clients the option to make a payment with a credit card, or directly from their bank account via ACH.
 Bank payments are made through client hub which is a convenient and secure way for your clients to stay in the loop about their work and make payments from the comfort of their home.

 Bank payments (ACH) are available on all plans for a 1% fee.
-Since bank payments (ACH) are processed through the Automated Cleaning House (ACH) network, bank payments are only available in the United States.
+Since bank payments (ACH) are processed through the Automated Clearing House (ACH) network, bank payments are only available in the United States.
 Bank payments take 5-7 business days to be deposited into your bank account after the payment is collected.

 To give your clients a bank payment option in client hub, first you need to first set up Jobber Payments as the ability to accept bank payments is offered as part of Jobber Payments.
 Learn how to Set Up Jobber Payments.

-Once Jobber Payment is set up to start offering a bank payment (ACH) option, you'll first need to change a setting that is off by default.
+Once Jobber Payments is set up to start offering a bank payment (ACH) option, you'll first need to change a setting that is off by default.
 Navigate to the Gear Icon > Settings > Jobber Payments and toggle the setting for Accept bank payments (ACH) to On.

 Online payment settings on quotes and invoices